 8. Ensures that a high level of customer service is maintained by processing and fulfilling online textbook orders and assuring that department ship outs are handled in an efficient and timely manner.

 9. Assists in maintaining an accurate accountability of all textbooks in the Bookstore by assisting with the textbook inventory.

-The Bookstore Shipping & Receiving Supervisor is supervised by the Director of the Bookstore and supervises student employees working in the shipping and receiving area.
+The Bookstore Shipping and Receiving Supervisor/PawPrints Supervisor is supervised by the Operations Manager and supervises student employees working in the shipping and receiving and PawPrints area.

 OFFICE OF HUMAN RESOURCES